 There are antioxidant molecules that can neutralize ROS in laboratory settings, but effectively targeting oxidative stress within mitochondria has been a challenge.
 Many antioxidants distribute throughout the body but fail to reach the mitochondria in sufficient quantities to offer meaningful protection.

-Our groundbreaking drug candidates address this issue directly.
-By specifically targeting and neutralizing ROS within the mitochondria, for instance, they help protect against oxidative damage.
-This novel approach not only safeguards mitochondrial health but also regulates key biological processes involved in many serious diseases, offering potential for significant therapeutic benefits.
+Our groundbreaking drug candidates directly address mitochondrial function and energy expenditure.
+By specifically targeting and neutralizing ROS within the mitochondria, they help protect against oxidative damage.
+Mild mitochondrial uncoupling action of our lead compound also significantly enhances energy expenditure, increasing the rate of burning lipids for energy.
+This novel approach not only safeguards mitochondrial health but also regulates key biological processes involved in many serious diseases, such as rare mitochondrial disorders and metabolic disorders, offering potential for significant therapeutic benefits.

 Neurodegenerative Disorders

 Mitotech is pioneering a "first-in-class" small molecule designed to specifically target and inhibit ferroptosis at its origin—within the mitochondria.
-By blocking ferroptosis, particularly in neurons within the central nervous system (CNS), our lead candidate SkQ1 holds promise for halting or slowing the progression of neurodegenerative diseases.
+By blocking ferroptosis, particularly in neurons within the central nervous system ( CNS), our lead candidate holds promise for halting or slowing the progression of neurodegenerative diseases.

-SkQ1 demonstrated efficacy in models of Friedreich’s Ataxia (FA) and Multiple Sclerosis (MS).
+Our lead candidate demonstrated robust efficacy in models of Friedreich’s Ataxia (FA) and Multiple Sclerosis (MS).

 • Protection of FA patient fibroblasts from ferroptosis-mediated cell death in vitro using low doses of SkQ1 alone and enhanced protection in combination with omaveloxolone.

-• Significantly reduced disease scores and histology inflammation scores in mouse EAE model of MS.
+• Significantly reduced disease scores and histology inflammation scores, as well as reduced plasma levels of neurofilament light chain (Nfl), in mouse EAE model of MS.

 Brain